Celebrate Your #HCHValue on HCH Day on August 15

-HCH Day (August 10) specifically celebrates Health Care for the Homeless (HCH) Projects, which are considered special population Health Centers.
-Each year consumers and staff at HCH projects organize events to highlight the important services provided to individuals experiencing homelessness.
+HCH Day (August 15) celebrates the special population health centers of Health Care for the Homeless (HCH).
+Each year consumers and staff at HCH organizations hold events to highlight our shared work to meet the basic health care needs of people without homes, eliminate health disparities, and end homelessness.
 These events allow HCH projects to build relationships with community partners, engage elected officials, and show appreciation for the consumers, staff, and communities that support the vital work of HCH.

 4 Ways to Celebrate Health Care for the Homeless Day

 - Demonstrate your value: Draw attention to your HCH center and the services that you provide

 - Have an open house or conduct tours of your HCH project